Carlos Ibáñez del Campo: Minister of War and Home Affairs

 Alessandri returned in 1925 and drafted a new constitution which was designed to decrease the powers of the legislature, thereby making government more effective.
 Ibáñez was named Minister of War and later Home Affairs Minister.
-However, Alessandri decided Ibáñez was becoming too ambitious, and many ridiculed Alessandri as a pawn of Ibáñez.
+However, Alessandri decided Ibáñez was becoming too ambitious, and some ridiculed Alessandri as a pawn of Ibáñez.
 In response, Alessandri resigned once more and went into exile.
 Ibáñez announced his candidacy in the upcoming presidential elections, but the three main Chilean political parties (Conservative, Liberal, Radical) pressured him to desist.
 The three parties then presented a consensus choice, Emiliano Figueroa Larraín, to be the sole presidential candidate, in order to avoid political campaigning in the volatile political atmosphere.

-Nevertheless, Ibáñez's closest adviser, leftist José Santos Salas, later declared his presidential candidacy, and many suspected it was with Ibáñez's backing.
+Nevertheless, Ibáñez's closest adviser, leftist José Santos Salas, later declared his presidential candidacy, and a number of people suspected it was with Ibáñez's backing.

 Figueroa triumphed with 71% of the vote, but kept Ibáñez as home affairs minister.
 Ibáñez was able to control the weak Figueroa who decided to resign in 1927 rather than be Ibáñez's puppet.
 Because he was home affairs minister, under the Chilean constitution, Ibáñez became vice president and announced elections for 22 May that year.
 In the presidential elections, the traditional political parties decided not to participate.
 Ibáñez's only opponent was the communist Elías Lafertte, who was exiled in the Juan Fernández Archipelago throughout the electoral campaign.
 Ibáñez won the election with 98% of the vote.